-In all candour she reveals, “This is very small token from my side and I feel very humiliated to call it as a donation as it is very small, comparing to whatever you, AIM for Seva has given to me and many other students like me.
-But I promise that I will keep doing small small contributions in future also and will never forget AIM for Seva.”
+In all candour she reveals, “This is very small token from my side and I feel very humiliated to call it as a donation as it is very small compared to whatever you, AIM for Seva has given to me and many other students like me.
+But I promise that I will keep doing small, small contributions in future also and will never forget AIM for Seva.”

 The daughter of a domestic helper from Tripura, Jemima Molshoy joined the Gayathri Devi AIM for Seva Chatralayam for Girls in Khategaon, Madhya Pradesh, when she was in Class 8.
 Subsequently, she completed her schooling from the Inder & Prabha Sharma Girls School, Khategaon, Madhya Pradesh, in 2016.
 In 2017, she joined the BBA (bachelors in administration course) at Indus University, Ahmedabad, Gujarat.